 Students are placed by the department on the basis of AP scores and a departmental placement exam.
-Students who complete Math 116 with a minimum grade of C- without having taken Math 113 will receive credit for Math 113.
-Students who complete Math 216 with a minimum grade of C- without having taken Math 116 will receive credit for Math 116.
-The Math Department does not award credit for AP Statistics.
+Students who complete Math 116 with a grade of C- or better without having taken Math 113, will receive credit for 113.
+This credit does not count toward the concentration or minor.
+Students who complete Math 216 with a grade of C- or better without having taken Math 116, will receive credit for 116.
+The Mathematics Department does not award credit for AP Statistics, but students earning a score of 4 or 5 on this exam may place directly into Math 254.